Overview of GlideQuery

 }

-The reason is that the first_nameis a java object.
-Another example with GlideRecord:
+is a java object.
+Another example with GlideRecord

 var gr = new GlideRecord('sys_user');